NML Cygni: Surroundings

-NML Cygni is evolved and a number of heavy elements and molecules have been detected in its atmosphere, particularly oxygen, hydroxyl, and water.
+A number of heavy elements and molecules around NML Cygni have been detected in its atmosphere, particularly oxygen, hydroxyl, and water.
 It is surrounded by dusty material and it exhibits a bean-shaped asymmetric nebula that is coincident with the distribution of its H_{2}O vapor masers.

-NML Cygni has an estimated mass loss rate of 4.2 to per year, one of the highest known for any star.
-The annual parallax of NML Cygni is measured to be around 0.62 milliarcseconds.
 From the observations, it is estimated that NML Cygni has two discrete optically thick envelopes of dust and molecules.
 The optical depth of the inner shell is found to be 1.9, whereas that of the outer one is 0.33.
 These dust envelopes are formed due to the strong post-main-sequence wind, which has a velocity 23 km/s.

 Because of the star's position on the outskirts of the massive Cygnus OB2 association, the detectable effects of NML Cygni's radiation on the surrounding dust and gas are limited to the region away from the central hot stars of the association.

+Possible companion

+As of 2026, NML Cygni has no confirmed companions.
+However, a 2025 paper suggests that one might exist based on the asymmetries in NML Cygni's circumstellar environment and simulations run in a 2024 paper.

+Evolutionary stage

+NML Cygni is highly evolved and lies close to the expected position that a star would evolve to after eight million years.
+Due to its similarity to VY CMa, NML Cygni has been suggested in 2025 to be a possible candidate for a star in a second red supergiant phase; similar to less massive AGB stars, it may have once evolved blueward into a post-RSG warm hypergiant and then redward into an extreme red supergiant in a very short and final high mass loss state following a blue loop, before eventually exploding into a supernova or directly collapsing to a black hole.